 How do you recommend people get more out of their practice?

 My recommendation is to create a relationship with yourself, get to know the things that bring you joy and the habits that allow you to grow and be happy.
 Also, get to know the things that bring you down.
 Actively create a lifestyle for yourself with this awareness to create an authentic, amazing human experience for yourself that is 100% yours!
 Life is short, so love yourself and take time to let go of judgment often.
 Cut yourself a break and see yourself through the eyes of love.
 In terms of yoga, my biggest recommendation there is to dive into the yoga ideals and philosophies alongside the movement practice.
 Truly creating a mind-body-spirit practice on the mat is a game changer for quality of life.
 For example, hold a plank and focus on your inner fire above the belly button, igniting and empowering you while burning away anything that doesn't serve you.
 Or nail the alignment of downward-facing dog while focusing on compassion and causing no harm.
-Lay in shavasana and see what thoughts come, letting go of negative thought patterns and focusing on cleanliness of mind.
+Lay in shavasana and see what thoughts come, letting go of negative thoughts and focusing on cleanliness of mind.

 What's one item on your bucket list?

 I would love to spend a full summer in Costa Rica with my family.
 I spent a semester abroad there in college, and that culture is so beautiful.
 Plus, there are monkeys and sloths and the jungle/beach mixture is amazing!
 One day, that will be the way I fully rest from all the hard work my family and I have put into building the Grow Wellness Center!

 Favorite activities to do alone?